mitre/training/solution_guides/PluginsManxFlag0.md

 1. Press the button to deploy an agent.
 1. Choose Manx agent.
 1. Choose Linux platform.
-1. Update the `app.contact.http` value to speficy an ip address of `127.0.0.1` (keep the port).
+1. Update the `app.contact.http` value to specify an ip address of `127.0.0.1` (keep the port).
 This is for downloading the agent binary.
-1. Update the `app.contact.tcp` value to speficy an ip address of `127.0.0.1` (keep the port).
+1. Update the `app.contact.tcp` value to specify an ip address of `127.0.0.1` (keep the port).
 This is for the agent-C2 communication channel.
 1. Select and copy the first command to your clipboard.
 This command will instruct the agent to communicate over a TCP channel.

 ### Running two remote shell commands